-In this ongoing series Melanie explores what being a woman means to her.
+In this series Melanie explores what being a woman means to her.
 The social process of becoming a woman, whether born female or transitioning later, is complex, learned, and combines both experiences and a socialized perception of gender norms.
 When someone wants to be recognized as a woman, how does society encourage her to represent herself?

 A twenty-one-year-old Latina, Melanie lives in the Bronx with her mother and three young stepsisters in a one-bedroom apartment.
 Outside of her family and her boyfriend, she is isolated from meaningful human contact; while transitioning in high school her friends fled and the neighbors grew distant.
 Melanie is able to discover womanhood on her own terms through resiliency, inner strength, and loving herself.